-Regular attendance and prompt arrival at school are vital to an Academy student's attitude and subsequent success as a serious scholar.
+Regular attendance and prompt arrival at school are vital to an Academy student's attitude and subsequent success as a serious student.

 The Department of Education defines "...an excused absence as being an absence due to illness, doctor appointment, bereavement, family emergencies, and out-of-school suspensions."
-All other cases of absence, whether reported by the parent or not, shall be considered unexcused.
+All other cases of absence, whether reported by the parent/guardian or not, shall be considered unexcused.
+An unexcused absence of ten consecutive days or longer will automatically result in the withdrawal of the student from the ACA.
+Unexcused absences in excess of eighteen days will be considered truancy.
+Teachers will not provide homework and/or class work in advance for unexcused absences.

 It is the responsibility of the parent/guardian to call the school before 8:00 a.m. to report an absence by leaving a message on the attendance line.
 Students will be recorded as having an unexcused absence if no message is left.
 (The administration will not usually attempt to contact parents/guardians in the event of a message not being left.)
-Please be sure the office has your current work and home telephone numbers on file.
-Whenever possible, if a student absence is anticipated, we recommend that the student notify his or her teachers and request the assignments prior to the absence.
+Please be sure the school office has current telephone numbers on file.
+Whenever possible, if a student absence is anticipated, it is recommended that the parent/guardian notify the school office and teachers to request the assignments prior to the absence.

 It is the responsibility of the student to make up all missed assignments after an absence from school.
-If a student is unable to attend school and seeks his or her assignments, the student should contact a classmate for that information, not the school office.
-Once again, it is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.
+If a student is unable to attend school and seeks their assignments, the student or parent/guardian should contact the teacher.
 Each teacher will have an established make-up policy, including appropriate deadlines, for missed work.
 At the discretion of the Headmaster, students may not be allowed to make-up missed work due to an unexcused absence.
-Parents/guardians may receive a detailed attendance report upon request.
+Parents/guardians may receive a detailed attendance report upon request from the school office.